mschwedatschenko/tl-core/README.md

 This program has been helping me learn VHDL, configure FPGA cores within Vivado block designs, and scripting in Python to automate processes to prepare for FPGA applications in my research.

 ## Configuring Block Design
+Make sure you have Vivado and Koheron SDK installed on your machine.

 Open terminal and enter ``cd Documents/koheron-sdk`` to change the directory to Koheron SDK.
 Enter ``make CONFIG=path/to/your/instrument/config.yml block_design`` to open your block design in Vivado.